SEC Complaints Overview

 - A brief accounting of any related legal action that you have already taken.

-If you have sustained major investment losses, and you are ready to file an SEC complaint, it is highly recommended that you consult with an experienced investment fraud lawyer who can help you prepare your case.
+If you have sustained major investment losses, and you are ready to file an SEC complaint, we highly recommend that you consult with an experienced investment fraud lawyer who can help you prepare your case.

 By working with a legal professional, you can be sure that federal securities regulators have your information and you can be sure that your individual legal case will move forward in the claims process so you can get full compensation for your losses.